 This is the point of Brandon Smith’s “positive emotional booster shot” cited above, wherein positive and kind behaviors toward others contribute to positive emotional contagion at work and at home.

 We hope that the tools offered above will help you or your clients better understand your emotional states and their origin, assess their positive or negative nature, and shape behaviors and emotions accordingly.
-Don’t forget to download our Emotional Intelligence Exercises for free.
+Don’t forget to download our three Emotional Intelligence Exercises for free.